Supplier Plotting – The Ultimate Strategy for Better Deals

 Procurement Process and Supply Plotting

 During the procurement process, supply plotting should happen during the sourcing phase.
 Apart from finding out which suppliers have the best quality for the materials needed, there should also be data concerning the supply and demand of the said material.
-From here, the procurement manager can decide how to proceed for the next procurement phase.

-In the old days, supply plotting is mostly done on paper.
-But because of the introduction of e-procurement, even supply plotting can now be done automatically.
 The e-procurement program has data available for supply and demand; from there, data is analyzed and the program will give suggestions on how to plot the supplies, together with choosing the best suppliers for the materials needed.

 Learn more about Supplier Plotting with our Negotiation Course For Procurement Professionals!